dmitribodiu/90-days-challenge/architecture.md

 the required behavior as the interaction between the encapsulated areas of volatility

-With volatility-based decomposition you can think of your system as of series of vaults that contain granates (changes) than may potentially cause problems to your app.
+With volatility-based decomposition you can think of your system as of series of vaults that contain granades (changes) than may potentially cause problems to your app.

 With functional decomposition, your building blocks represent areas of functionality, not volatility so when change happens it may affect multiple